jhogan/core/README.md

     ord.save()

 Here, an order object is created and 10 child (constituent) items are added to the order.
-When `save()` is called, the order and it's items are saved atomically resulting in 11 records being saved in two different database tables.
+When `save()` is called, the order and its items are saved atomically resulting in 11 records being saved in two different database tables.
 The cascading can go on indefinately.

 Database subclassing is also supported.
-That is to say, if an ORM class has a subclass, the subclass and the ORM class have corresponding tables.
-For example, the `order.order` class above is subclassed by the `order.salesorder` class.
+That is to say, if an ORM class has a subclass, the ORM class and its subclass each have corresponding tables.
+For example, the `order.order` class above from the [order](order.py) module is subclassed by the `order.salesorder` class.
 If we create and save a `salesorder`, a record in its table, as well as the `order` table, are saved atomically.

 <a id="assets-dom-module"></a>
 ## DOM and POM modules ##